mongodb/specifications/source/unified-test-format/unified-test-format.rst

   completeness, but test files SHOULD NOT need to refer to patch versions (as previously mentioned).

-Test runners MUST NOT process incompatible files but MAY determine how to handle such files (e.g. skip and log a notice, fail and raise an error).
+Test runners MUST NOT process incompatible files and MUST raise an error if they encounter an incompatible file (as discussed in `Executing a Test File`_).
 Test runners MAY support multiple schema versions (as demonstrated in the example above).

 Impact of Spec Changes on Schema Version